What is hyaluronic acid?

 Most common possible side effects:

-Local side affects may include:
+Local side effects may include:

 - redness and tenderness at the site of the injection